AndyAYu/The-Golden-Basket/README.md

 # MVP
 1.Users will be able to generate a random Egg(stock) until 5 eggs
-    or random basket(5 stocks)that compares to the sp500 nasdaq and dowjones.
+    or random basket(5 stocks)that compares to the Vanguard s&p500 ETF.

-2.Graph will dynamically plot generated each egg's individual performance.
+2.Graph will dynamically plot performance of generated egg or basket individual performance.
-    basket will have

-3.Users will have filter options for their egg: -sector, -performance(%)
+3.Users will have filter options for dates.

 Bonus Feature:
     -compare to other stocks or other mutual funds.